Thursday, 14 December 2023

 Verify Installation

-To verify that Imagick is installed and enabled, you can create a PHP file with the following content and navigate to it in your web browser:
+You can check if Imagick is installed and turned on by making a PHP file with the following code and opening it in your web browser:

 Look for the Imagick section in the phpinfo() output.
-If it's listed, then Imagick is successfully installed and enabled.
+If it's listed, then ImageMagick is successfully installed and enabled.

 5. Restarting your web server